-Because covered bonds have unique characteristics relative to other asset categories currently on this worksheet, the OCC would add a covered bond category to the Securities worksheets to appropriately and separately evaluate respondents' projections of these assets.
-Additionally, two columns would be added to collect information for the Securities AFS OCI by Portfolio worksheet that would allow changes in market value to be distinguished from changes in portfolio allocation for each projected quarter: Beginning Fair Market Value and Fair Value Rate of Change, which is the weighted average percent
+Because covered bonds have unique characteristics relative to other asset categories currently on this worksheet, the OCC is adding a separate covered bond category to the Securities worksheets to evaluate respondents' projections of these assets.
+Additionally, two columns would be added to collect information for the Securities AFS OCI by Portfolio worksheet that would allow changes in market value to be distinguished from changes in portfolio allocation for each projected quarter: Beginning Fair Market Value and Fair Value Rate of Change, which is the weighted average percent change in fair value over the quarter.
+Finally, to reduce reporting burden and increase efficiency in reporting, the nine subasset categories of Domestic Non-Agency Residential Mortgage-Backed Securities (RMBS) are being removed from the same worksheet, and the available-for-sale and held-to-maturity portions of the Securities OTTI by Portfolio worksheet are being combined with the addition of a column to identify AFS amounts versus HTM amounts.